 - 4 garlic cloves chopped

-- 1 14.5 ounce can crushed tomatoes use fire-roasted for best flavor
+- 1 14.5 ounce can crushed or diced tomatoes use fire-roasted for best flavor

 - freshly ground pepper to taste